 READ ALSO: List of child friendly restaurants Cape Town

-Step 1: Entering details of the parent/legal guardian
+Step 1: Enter details of the parent/legal guardian

-- Enter the information of the learner.
-This is very important because no application can be made except for the details of the learner that have been entered.
-Some of the information that you would be required to fill in include choosing whether the learner is South African or not, the identification number, province, and the current grade.
+- Type the information of your child including the fact whether the learner is South African or not, the identification number, province, and the current grade.

-- Once you have filled all the required spaces, the next thing to do is to click the "Submit Learner Details" button.
+- Once you have filled all the required fields, you should click the "Submit Learner Details" button.

 Step 3: Applying to a school

-- If you choose the "home/work address" option, this means that the system will automatically filter the schools and ask you to select one from the options that are either close to your home or work address.
+- When you select the "home address" or "work address" option, the system will automatically filter the schools and ask you to choose one from the options that are either close to your home or work.

-3. After that, you would be given a Waiting List reference number which will appear on the screen.
-The number is to confirm that your application was actually submitted.
-So, if you do not receive it, then, you may have to review all that you have done so far.
+3. Then, you will get an SMS that will confirm the successful submission of an application.
+You would be given a Waiting List reference number that will appear on the screen.
+The number means that your application was actually submitted.
+Please check if you get the SMS cause in case you do not receive it, you have to ensure that you have done everything in a proper way.

-At this point, it is worth noting that there are basically three types of Waiting List reference numbers that you may be given.
+There are six types of Waiting List reference numbers that you can receive.
 They are: